City trip Europe Scandinavia

 Wat te doen in Oslo - Vigelandpark

-Call me a massive fool, but I prefer going up north in the coldest months of winter.
-Short days, starry nights, logs crackling in the fireplace and a blanket of fresh snow under my feet: what’s not to like?
+Call me a complete idiot, but I prefer going up north in the coldest months of winter.
+Short days, starry nights, logs crackling in the fireplace and a blanket of fresh snow under my feet: it’s all quite pleasant to me.
 I’ve visited all five Scandinavian countries, and by doing so I became a true expert in offensively stereotyping the local populace.
-The Danes are just prettier Germans, Finns and Icelanders are horny binge drinkers who look like a cross between an Elf and a Hobbit and Swedes are very pretty but slightly boring.
+Danes are just prettier Germans, Finns and Icelanders are binge drinkers who look like a cross between an Elf and a Hobbit and Swedes are very pretty but maybe slightly boring.
 Norwegians were the only ones I wasn’t very familiar with, and Oslo was an unknown destination to me as well.
-I had no idea what to expect of the city, and whether or not there was actually much to do or see.
+I had no idea what to expect of the city, and whether there was actually much to do or see.

-1. Watch someone break a leg on top of the opera house
+1. Watch someone break a leg on top of the Oslo Opera House

 Wat te doen in Oslo - wandelen op het dak van Oslo Opera House